In This Article

 "A Victorian-style house is something between a colorful dollhouse and a great English remnant," says Thomas Jepsen of the design firm Passion Plans.
 "While the style refers to a period of time in history, it is generally associated with certain characteristics."

-As the name suggests, Victorians became popular during Queen Victoria's reign over the United Kingdom from 1837-1901.
+As the name suggests, Victorians became popular among upper-class White people during the mid-to-late 1800s, during Queen Victoria's reign in the United Kingdom.
 Original Victorian houses have a list of indicators that make them fall into this category.
 "A typical Victorian home is large and imposing, two or three stories, and constructed of stone and wood with an ornate exterior consisting of steep, gabled roofs, towers, turrets, and highly decorative woodwork," says Phillip Ash of Pro Paint Corner.

 The exterior paint colors on their castle-like silhouettes range from bold, vibrant hues to darker shades.
 Ash also adds that the original occupants of these homes weren't shy with color: "The exterior of many Victorian homes were brightly painted, as the Victorians were experimenting with paint color and looking to be the height of fashion."